 Learning how to weld from his Grandfather at an early age, Wayne has had a career spanning 17 years as a welder/fabricator on mine and building sites in both remote and urban areas.

 In 2008, he combined the love of his parent’s paintings and styles with his skills as a steel fabricator and designed and fabricated a 5 metre long crocodile for an entrance gate.
 After receiving such a positive response, he started experimenting with different Australian animals and techniques and realised he has something new and exciting to offer.
-His unique and original pieces now sell in galleries throughout Queensland and the Northern Territory and adorn walls and special spaces worldwide.
+His unique and original pieces now sell in galleries throughout Australia, and adorn walls and special spaces worldwide.

 Wayne creates all his pieces from Australian 316 marine grade stainless steel, a beautiful steel alloy that is durable, clean and pleasing to the eye.